National Parks Day in Costa Rica

 - Costa Rica plays their national anthem on most public radio stations every morning beginning at 7 am.

-- On the western coast of the country is Nicoya.
-This area is listed as a Blue Zone, meaning people live active lives past 100 years of age.
+- On the western coast of the country is Nicoya, an area listed as a Blue Zone, meaning people live active lives past 100 years of age.

 Observing Costa Rica National Parks Day

-It’s also a day to spend with friends and family members enjoying traditional Costa Rica foods such as Gallo Pinto, Casado, and Sopa Negra.
-People can spread the news about this month by using the hashtag #CostaRicaNationalParksDay on social media.
+It’s also a day to spend with friends and family members enjoying traditional Costa Rican foods such as Gallo Pinto, Casado, and Sopa Negra.
+People can spread the news about this day by using the hashtag #CostaRicaNationalParksDay on social media.